uq-its-ss/design-system/docs/testing/visual-regression.md

   3. Ensure its `index.json` is correctly generated.
   4. Update `reg.yml` to start/manage its static server.
 - **Changing Ports:** If the ports (`6006`, `6007`) for serving Storybook instances change, update them in `scripts/generate-screenshot-config.js` (within `storybookBuildConfigs`) and in your `reg.yml` workflow (`http-server` commands and `wait-on` scripts).
-- **Performance:** For very large design systems, crawling all stories might become slow.
-Consider optimizations like parallelizing screenshot capture or using a dedicated visual regression service.
-- **Baseline Management:** Establish a clear process for reviewing and updating visual regression baselines.
-This is crucial for maintaining the effectiveness of the tests.